Radical Resilience: A Conversation with Amy Dresner 📅 Wednesday, April 2nd @ 7pm EST / 4pm PT

 Subutex vs Suboxone

-These two medications are both approved by the FDA for the treatment of opioid use disorder.
-Which is right for you?
+Subutex and Suboxone are both buprenorphine medications used to treat opioid use disorder.
+Which one is right for you?

 Suboxone is a brand name for an FDA-approved medication (buprenorphine/naloxone) used to treat opioid addiction.
 Other brand names include Zubsolv and Bunavail, and generic options are also available.
 Buprenorphine/naloxone is endorsed by the Substance Abuse and Mental Health Service Administration as an effective method of treatment for opioid addiction treatment.